yellepeddibk/DS202-Final-Project/README.md

 1. What cleaning methods were applied, and why?

-2. What is the distribution of the Productivity_Change Variable?
+2. What is the distribution of the “Productivity_Change” and “Stress_Level” Variables?

 3. What is the impact of working from home on productivity change?